3drobotics/solodevguide/book/uploading.md

 You can now use `smart search` and `smart install <package>` to install packages.
 You will see examples used throughout this guide.

-These packages are precompiled and provided by 3DR for your use.
+These packages are pre-compiled and provided by 3DR for your use.
 To compile other packages may require rebuilding the Yocto Linux distribution.

 **NOTE:** If you want to restore your package manager state after it's been modified, you can reset it by brute force: